nilushan/cv/README.md

 To adapt this CV for your own use:

-1.  **Edit `nilushan_cv.tex`:** Replace the personal information, experience, skills, projects, etc., with your own details.
+1.  **Edit `src/nilushan_cv.tex`:** Replace the personal information, experience, skills, projects, etc., with your own details.
-2.  **Review `fullstackdeveloper-ats.cls`:** If you need to make structural or style changes beyond content, you may need to modify the custom class file.
+2.  **Review `src/fullstackdeveloper-ats.cls`:** If you need to make structural or style changes beyond content, you may need to modify the custom class file.
+See the [Class Documentation](./docs/CLASS_DOCUMENTATION.md) for details on its structure and commands.